MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/fundamental-concepts-for-content-management.md

  The basic (non-specialized) distribution point is commonly referred to as a standard distribution point.
 There are two  variations on the standard distribution point that receive special attention:

--   **Pull-distribution point**: A variation of a distribution point where the distribution point obtains content from another distribution point (a source distribution point) similar to how clients download content from distribution points.
+-   **Pull-distribution point**: A variation of a distribution point where the distribution point obtains content from another distribution point (a source distribution point).
+This process is similar to how clients download content from distribution points.
 Pull-distribution points can help you avoid network bandwidth bottlenecks that occur when the site server must directly distribute content to each distribution point.
 [Use a pull-distribution point with System Center Configuration Manager](/sccm/core/plan-design/hierarchy/use-a-pull-distribution-point).

--   **Cloud-based distribution point**: A variation of a distribution point that's installed in Microsoft Azure.
+-   **Cloud-based distribution point**: A variation of a distribution point that's installed on Microsoft Azure.
 [Learn how to use a cloud-based distribution point with System Center Configuration Manager](../../../core/plan-design/hierarchy/use-a-cloud-based-distribution-point.md).

 Standard distribution points support a range of configurations and features, such as throttling and scheduling, PXE and Multicast, or prestaged content.

 -   You can use controls such as **schedules** or **bandwidth throttling** to help control this transfer.

--   You can also use other options, including **prestaged content**, **pull-distribution points**, or leverage **BranchCache** to reduce the network bandwidth that is used when you deploy content.
+-   You can also use other options, including **prestaged content**, and **pull-distribution points**.
+In addition, you can leverage **BranchCache** to reduce the network bandwidth that'ss used when you deploy content.

 -   Distribution points support different configurations, such as **[PXE](../../../osd/get-started/prepare-site-system-roles-for-operating-system-deployments.md#BKMK_PXEDistributionPoint)** and **[Multicast](../../../osd/get-started/prepare-site-system-roles-for-operating-system-deployments.md#BKMK_DPMulticast)** for operating system deployments, or configurations to support **mobile devices**.